GallagherAiden/footballSimulationEngine/readme.md

 ---
 ## Initiate Game
-This function is a promise that expects two teams and pitch information in JSON format.
+This function is a promise that expects two teams and pitch information in JSON format (JSON format is described below).
 The function will return match details including player start positions, match statistics, ball position and an iteration log.

 #### Example Call
 ```